Privacy Policy

 -

-https://www.googleapis.com/auth/drive.metadata.readonly— read-only access to file metadata (name, size, mime type, parents, modified time).
+https://www.googleapis.com/auth/drive.metadata.readonly— read-only access to file metadata.
 DriveStat uses this to build the treemap.
 We never request or receive file contents, thumbnails, or previews.

 - Download the contents of your files